 As mentioned in the paragraph above, bento has been around in Japan since 5.
 Century.
 At that time, various things were usually transported with the help of large leaves, leather bags, linen sacks, wicker baskets or round wooden buckets.

 The first real boxes were even antiseptic, i.e. they have a disinfecting effect.
 The bamboo brought this impressive effect.
 The boxes were practically simple bamboo tubes in which food was transported.
 Later, simple wooden boxes were used, which were thrown away after the meal.

 During an era called “Kamakura Period” (1185-1333), rice was carried in a small bag - the birth of the bento box.

 During another era, which was called “Azuchi Momoya period” (1568-1600), lacquered wooden boxes were created, the contents of which were then eaten, for example, during a tea ceremony became.
 Apparently, then-commander Oda Nobunaga (1534-1583) invented the term "bento" while serving various foods to his soldiers during a siege.

 We have arrived in the “Edo Period” (1600-1868).
 Here, bentos were particularly popular with travelers who wore their boxes on their hips.
 Bento boxes were also particularly popular with actors and helpers from the theater.
 The box on the hip made it possible to quickly eat between scenes.
 The content was mostly reduced to rice balls and side dishes.

 “Taisho era” (1912-1926): The bento box was made of aluminum and became a luxury item!
 The income of the Japanese was imbalanced by the First World War and bad harvests.
-Interestingly, this led to a ban in schools not allowing students to take their bento box to school, as it could tell which families were more affluent and which weren't.
+Interestingly, this led to a ban in schools not allowing students to take their bento box to school, as it was a way of identifying which families were more affluent and which were not.
 Students should eat canteen food from there.

 19. Century: This has been stacked!
 In the last half of this century three-story bentos were very popular, and after World War II two-story.